ByteLeMani/ctf_proxy/README.md

 - **max_message_size**: maximum message size after which the message will be truncated before being stored in the `previous_messages` queue in the Stream objects

 ## Usage
-The tool can be used as a Docker container or as a CLI Python application.

-### Docker Example
 Clone the repository:
 ```
 git clone https://github.com/ByteLeMani/ctf_proxy